Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Can I just explain?
 Yes.
 I'm just rather agnostic.

 I think if there's supply and demand, I think there's a lot of people.
-You've got women being exploited, selling their bodies for sex.
+You've got women being being exploited, selling their bodies for sex.

 That's their personal decision, though.
 That's their personal decision.

-But that's a bad decision.
-I think it's valid word.
+But it's a bad decision.

+I think it's valid work.
 So are you their boss or their dad?
+No, I'm a citizen in a self-governing republic that makes laws.

 page.
 You have to go to their page to see it.